 Ramsey County is committed to improving how it measures the results and impact of programs and services, going beyond measuring tons disposed or recycled.
 The county values authentic engagement with communities and prioritizes work through a public health equity lens across a variety of program areas, including solid waste management.
 In addition, the county continues to assess how the COVID-19 pandemic permanently impacted waste generation and disposal patterns, and how this might change programming and strategy.

 Key connections

-between Ramsey

-County Solid Waste

-Management Plan

-Solid Waste Management Plan
+between Ramsey County Solid Waste Management Plan and other county plans and efforts Solid Waste